wedogo/email/README.md

 A GO library for the creation of email messages.

 ## Design philosofies
+Normal action should be easy and somewhat fool-proof, advanced actions must be possible, but are not necessary fool-proof.
+As an example, the format of the "to" header is strictly checked, but not all (obscure) headers are checked if they conform the rfc5322

 ### Standards
  - Following RFC standards where possible